ArthurKValladares/Cinder-Renderer/README.md

 shader-hot-reload
 ```

+### macOS
+ We currently rely on MoltenVK to run on macOS.
+To run the project, you must install the [LunarG Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

+Once installed, set the environment variable `VULKAN_SDK_PATH` to the path you installed the SDK in, by default: `$HOME/VulkanSDK/<version>`.
+Then, run the command `source tools/setup_molten_vk.sh`, and if everything succeeds, you should be able to use the regular steps to run the project.

 ## Examples
 ### [Hello Triangle](./crates/bin/hello-triangle/src/main.rs)<br/>
 Hello triangle example with vertex colors and a transform matrix sent per-frame to the vertex buffer.